Core Java Interview Questions and Answers Part 5

 A: Subclass inherits all the public and protected methods and the implementation.
 It also inherits all the default modifier methods and their implementation.

 Q: How to add menu shortcut to the menu item?

 A: If there is a button instance called b1, you may add menu shortcut by calling b1.setMnemonic(‘F’), so the user may be able to use Alt+F to click the button.

-- Java final keyword: final variable, method and class example
+- Java method overloading and overriding example

 - iText API- Add Bullets in Unordered List PDF using Java

 - How to shuffle list elements in Java